LibrariesHacked/librarieshacked.github.io/_posts/2019-08-19-plymouth_travel.md

 ### Opening hours

-Plymouth also list opening hours.
+Plymouth also list opening hours for each library.
+These can be useful in a few ways:

+- The obvious practical one of telling people when the library is and isn't open
+-